ribeiro-jenny/FinalProjectVS/README.md

     PacMan Classic: `python pacman.py`

-For specific run commands to each part refer to the assigments or the table above.
+For specific run commands to each part, refer to the assignments or the table above.

 ## Discussion